How Can Books on Tape Improve Reading Speed and Reading Comprehension?

 Posted by Erica Warren on

-Scanning the text while listening will not only help maintain attention, but it will assist with sight word recognition.
-Additionally, students that decode words one letter at a time while reading will begin to see whole words and phrases.
-Before long, these skills will apply when the student reads independently, and whole words recognition and reading speed will improve.
+Scanning the text while listening will not only help maintain attention, but it will also assist with sight word recognition.
+Additionally, students who decode words one letter at a time while reading will begin to see whole words and phrases.
+Before long, these skills will apply when the student reads independently, and whole-word recognition and reading speed will improve.

 Happy kids reading